Today, I discuss how to combat entitlement.

 As with all character flaws, we must acknowledge our susceptibility.
 You can express a sense of entitlement just as easily as collectivists and predatory people.
 Therefore, you should take the following steps to ensure you do not possess unrealistic and unhealthy expectations.

 Rid Yourself of the “Deserve” Mentality

 You “deserve” nothing.
 You receive what you are willing to put the time, energy, and money towards.
-When you believe you “deserve” something, you create a mindset that is externally obsessed instead of internally strong.
-Furthermore, those who think they “deserve” something are always complaining, begging, or whining.
+People who think they “deserve” something are always complaining, begging, or whining.
 Why?
 Because they cannot make a rational claim of ownership.

 What are you willing to contribute?
 That is the question you have to answer.
 Are you willing to pay more for better food?
 Are you willing to improve your behavior to become more attractive?
 Furthermore, are you willing to work harder to increase your chances of success?